Optimize WordPress Website Speed (LiteSpeed Plugin)

 2. Creation of next-gen image formats.

-3. Loads above-the-fold critical CSS from CDN.
+3. Loads above-the-fold critical CSS from the CDN.

 4. Removes unused CSS.

-5. Provides security at CDN level.
+5. Provides security at the CDN level.

-6. Creates cache for entire site.
+6. Creates a cache for the entire site.

-• Click "Enable QUIC.cloud Services" button.
+• Click the "Enable QUIC.cloud Services" button.

-• We will be redirected to quic.cloud app where we might need to register an account enable CDN for our website.
+• We will be redirected to quic.cloud app where we might need to register an account and enable CDN for our website.

 • Follow the instructions on quic.cloud app and configure the QUIC.cloud CDN.